opendatalab/PDF-Extract-Kit/docs/en/algorithm/table_recognition.rst

 - max_time: Maximum runtime for the model (in seconds)
 - output_format: Output format, default is set to ``latex``, options include ``html`` and ``markdown``
 - lmdeploy: Whether to use LMDeploy for deployment, currently set to False
+- flash_attn: Whether to use flash attention, only available for Ampere GPUs

 Diverse Input Support
 -----------------